Go Back Up

 Becoming an employer of choice means more than offering a competitive salary.
 It involves creating a positive work environment, building an outstanding brand, and crafting a strong culture.

-In this article, we'll cover five ways your organization can become a preferred employer by finetuning your brand, company culture, and recruiting strategies to attract and retain the best potential employees.
+In this article, we'll cover five ways your organization can become a preferred employer so you can attract and retain talented employees.

 1. Define your ideal employee

-The first step toward becoming an attractive employer is defining what type of person you're trying to recruit and retain.
-Are you seeking someone who aligns with your company's mission, vision, and values?
+The first step toward becoming an employer of choice is defining what type of person you're trying to hire.
+Are you seeking someone who aligns with your company's mission, vision, and core values?
 Or are you looking for those you can teach and help grow?

 As an employer, you can't be everything to everyone, and you don't want to be.
 You only want to recruit and retain people who fit your company culture.